jariperttunen/Rextensions/README.md

 # R extensions
-Three examples demonstrate calling R functions from C using R's C library API.
+Three examples demonstrate techniques to call R functions from C with R's C library API.
 They also highlight row-major (row-first) vs. column-major (column-first) matrix storage organization in C and R respectively.